 5 Great Online Work from Home Ideas for Stay-At-Home Moms

-Busy moms who want to be present while raising their children, but still want to contribute to the family income, have many options for building a flexible home based career.
+Busy moms who want to stay home to raise their children, but also want to contribute to the family income, have many options for building a flexible home based career.
 Even so, for many moms, the initial search for work-at-home options can be daunting and discouraging.
-Sometimes they might be offended at the suggestion that they use their motherly or housekeeping talents to open a home business.
-While that's an option, many moms don't want to care for people's kids or pets; bake, iron or clean houses for others.

 If you are a mom wanting to work at home, here are 5 Internet-based home business ideas to consider.